goshevs/R_effcomp/README.md

 Package 'effects' in R offers excellent functionality for computing the type of marginal effects known as average partial effects.
-An unfortunate shotfall of the package is that it does not offer capabilities for computing and testing of pair-wise differences in the margins.
+An unfortunate shotfall of the package is that it does not offer capabilities for computing and testing of pairwise differences in the margins.
 The goal of this project is to fill this void.

 The repo contains two files: _effcomp.R_ and _examples.R_.
 The content